Basic Leadership Styles

 Situational Leadership Styles

 Project managers need to adapt their leadership style according to the situation, maturity and skill levels of the team.
 There’s no one-size-fits-all or best leadership style.
-Hersey and Blanchard proposed a situational leadership style model that maps four leadership styles to four maturity and skill levels of the team.
+The two primary leadership models described in the PMBOK® Guide, 7th Ed are:

 The four situational leadership styles of the project manager according to their model are described below.